Transactive Framework for Dynamic Energy Storage Allocation for Critical Load Management: Problem formulation

 where $\rho_{ij}$ is the correlation coefficient.
 Therefore,

-Each microgrid also postulates a constant critical power demand of $D_{ci}$ units, $i \mspace{-2mu}\in\mspace{-2mu} \mathcal{I}$, at a future time denoted as $T_f$.
-In TES, the objective of the system is to satisfy power demand and supply balance at $T_f$, \textit{almost surely} with minimum amount of resources collectively.
-In case of $P_{gi}(T_f) \mspace{-2mu}\geq\mspace{-2mu} D_{ci}$ for microgrid $i$, it can ensure sustained operation of its own load demand.
-In addition, the excess generation of $D_{ci}\mspace{-2mu}-\mspace{-2mu}P_{gi}(T_f)$ units can be used to supply the load demands of other microgrids, thus requiring less overall energy storage capacity to maintain grid reliability.
-Note, that this excess generation will need to be curtailed in CES.
-On the other hand when $P_{gi}(T_f) \mspace{-2mu}<\mspace{-2mu} D_{ci}$, to avoid the risk of microgrid $i$ not being able to meet the power demand of its critical loads, it can be supported by either excess renewable generation from other microgrids or the energy storage maintained by the DSO.
-To avail these benefits of TES, microgrids participate in a contract with the DSO, which controls the energy transactions and battery allocation for the whole system by {\it independently} maintaining a portfolio consisting of fractions of ReGUs from each participant microgrid and centralized battery units.
-In particular, as shown in Fig.~\ref{fig:tran_arch}, the ReGUs in the portfilo of the DSO are physically located at the premises of the individual microgrid, thus following same dynamics~(\ref{eq:gbm}), while the battery storage, being shared by all the microgrids, is fully controlled and allocated by the DSO.
-Considering the battery storage has the ability to dispatch in smaller units, each producing constant $P_b$ units of power, the total available power in the portfolio maintained by the DSO at any time $t$ is given by,
+Each microgrid also postulates a constant critical power demand of $D_{ci}$ units, $i \in \mathcal{I}$, at a future time denoted as $T_f$.
+In a transactive setting, the objective of the system is to satisfy power demand and supply balance at a predefined future time, $T_f$, \textit{almost surely} with minimum amount of resources collectively.
+In case of $P_{gi}(T_f) \geq D_{ci}$ for $i^{th}$ microgrid, it can ensure sustained operation of its own load demand.
+On the other hand when $P_{gi}(T_f) < D_{ci}$, to avoid the risk of microgrid $i$ not being able to meet the power demand of its critical loads, it can be supported by the energy storage systems maintained by the DSO.
+Here, the microgrids participate in a contract with the DSO, which controls the energy transactions and the battery allocation for the whole system by {\it independently} maintaining a portfolio consisting of fractions of ReGUs from each participant microgrid and centralized battery units.
+In particular, as shown in Fig.~\ref{fig:tran_arch}, the ReGUs in the portfilo of the DSO are physically located at the premises of the individual microgrids, thus following same dynamics as given in~(\ref{eq:gbm}), while the battery storage, which is shared by all the microgrids, is fully controlled and allocated by the DSO.